wishmouse/code_demo/README.md

 ## Release 6: File-system persistance

-At the moment our server just serves data defined in our server and held jn memory.
+At the moment our server just serves data defined in our server and held in memory.
 Let's use the file system to persist our data.

 1. Create a directory `data/` and a file `data/db.json`
 1. db.json should have a key "students" the value of which is an array of student names.